 Slovenia is not a big country; it roughly measures the size of the state of New Jersey.
 Shaped like a chicken facing east, the nation is wedged into the space between Italy, Austria, Hungary and Croatia.
 Although it doesn’t have a large landmass, it certainly has diverse landscapes: towering mountains, crystal-clear lakes, vibrant and historic cities, a dramatic coastline, massive caves, wide open farmland and hundreds of vineyards.

 The country’s small size coupled with ample wineries inspired a journey; a cross-country wine tasting adventure.
-We were invited to join Find Eat Local and Savor the Experience Tours on an epic one-day, three-winery expedition beginning on Slovenia’s eastern border with Hungary traveling 185 miles across the country to the western border with Italy.
-(Yeah, guess how long it took us to accept that invite!)
+We collaborated with Find Eat Local and Savor the Experience Tours on an epic one-day, three-winery expedition beginning on Slovenia’s eastern border with Hungary traveling 185 miles across the country to the western border with Italy.
 On a trail that we dubbed the Slovenian Wine Highway, or SLO Wine Highway for short, we set out on an overcast day for an unforgettable ride across the length of Slovenia.